 3. Unique Rituals like Garbhagriha & worshipping stone shaped yoni.
 The Kamakhya Devi is worshiped in the form of female genitalia which is believed to be the reproductive part of Mother Earth.
 The priests of the temple bathe the Garbhagriha and after this ritual, the temple is opened for the devotees.

 4. Prasad in the form of Angodak and Angabastra.
 Angodak is water from the spring while Angabastra is a piece of the red cloth that is used to cover the stone yoni during the days of menstruation.
 Both these form a special prasadam which devotees consider as the blessing of prosperity by the goddess.

-The Ambubachi Mela is organized each year in the month of June in and around the temple of Kamakhya Devi which is located in Guwahati, Assam.
+The Ambubachi Mela is organized at the temple of Kamakhya Devi which is located in Guwahati, Assam.
 Guwahati is well-connected with the major cities of India like Kolkata, Delhi, Mumbai, and Chennai.

 The nearest railhead from the Kamakhya Temple is the Kamakhya Junction Railway Station which is in Guwahati, Assam.
 The remaining distance can be covered with taxis available from the railway station.

 Distance from Kamakhya Junction Railway Station.
 12 km

 The city of Guwahati in Assam is well-connected through a network of roads and bus services.
 Regular state-run and private buses are easily available from other cities and towns in Assam and adjoining cities.

 Ambubachi Mela is more than just a festival; it's a celebration of life, fertility, and devotion.
 Held in the historic Kamakhya Devi Temple of Guwahati, this event encapsulates the essence of Assam's rich cultural and spiritual heritage.
 It's a time when devotees, sanyasis, and travellers come together to pay homage to the divine feminine power, making it a truly unique and enriching experience.